vcupe/contribution-program/license-agreements/2016AUC-license-agreements/maxJunior04-(MaxLeoJunior)-Contributor-License-Agreement.md

 <br>
 ### 8. Notify.

-You agree to notify the Project Leads of any facts or circumstances of which you become aware that would make these representations inaccurate in any respect.
+You agree to notify the Project Leads of any facts or circumstances of which you become aware that would make these representations inaccurate in any resp